Infestation: Fantastic Fest 2025 – Obsession

 Outside In Trusts No One

-DIRECTED BY: Stuart Ortiz
+DIRECTED BY: Haruo Sotozaki

 YOUR REVIEWERS

-Bradly Martin (Screener Squad, Eye on the Prize, Breakfast Pub)
+Bradly Martin (Screener Squad Boss, Eye on the Prize, Breakfast Pub)

 Bradly Martin was born in the united states and grew up on a healthy diet of sports, films, and books.
 A rather shy lad who kept to himself, Bradly soon discovered the best way to know a person was to know what people liked.
 Throughout the years Bradly became a fan of many things and a fanatic of none.
 From Doctor Dre, to Doctor Strange and the who’s who of Whos.
 From Playstation to the Dreamcast and Marvel to DC.
 From LeBron James to James Bond and Lord of the Rings to Lord Palmerston (or Pitt the Elder if you agree with Wade Boggs) and is a huge fan of dad jokes and randomly obscure Simpsons references.
 Armed with a vast knowledge of comics, films, and pop culture.
 Bradly traveled the world making friends and sharing takes.
 As a young man Bradly married the love of his life young and grew older every year with each new child brought into the brood.
 If trends continue, Scientists predict that .2% of Canada (where Bradly and family reside) will be populated by Bradly’s children by the year 2029.
-You can hear him leading and listening to his favorite critics on the Screener Squad and Eye on the prize and maybe even provide some comments of his own.
+You can hear him leading and listening to his favorite critics on the Screener Squad and maybe even providing some comments of his own.

 Lewayne White (Screener Squad)